 Mediacom Communications Corporation is currently the nation's eighth largest cable television company based on customers served and the leading cable operator focused on serving the smaller cities and towns in the United States.
-Through our interactive broadband network, we provide our customers with a wide array of broadband products and services, including analog and digital video services, such as video-on-demand ("VOD"), high-definition television ("HDTV") and digital video recorders ("DVRs"), high-speed data access ("HSD") and, in certain markets, we offer triple-play bundles of video, HSD and voice.
+Through our interactive broadband network, we provide our customers with a wide array of broadband products and services, including analog and digital video services, such as video-on-demand ("VOD"), high-definition television ("HDTV") and digital video recorders ("DVRs"), high-speed data access ("HSD") and, in certain markets, phone service.
+We currently offer video and HSD bundles and, with our recent introduction of phone service in certain markets, we offer triple-play bundles of video, HSD and voice.
 Bundled products and services offer our customers a single provider contact for provisioning, billing and customer care.